marv0/marv0.github.io/pages/01-about.md

 order: 1
 ---

 Hello, I am Marvin!
 I am Software Engineer and avid learner who enjoys messing around with technology to do useful things.
+I am also a sports and fitness enthusiast and occasionally you'll find me building something creative with my hands.
 When I have some time on my hands, which is almost always, I write and read about topics I like; not just limited to technology but other stuff I find interesting.
 If you tag along long enough, we will discover some of the things that excite me.

 Keep in touch with me:
 * Send me an [email](mailto:marvin.ogot@gmail.com)